bcampbell/drongo-forms/README.markdown

 ### Differences from django forms

+* no fancy metaclass setup - just add fields directly to form classes
 * media
     - need to use full paths (lack of global settings)
     - set form_media member on form for form global media
 * TODO: more!

+### TODO

+* define a class for error messages, with helpers to make them easier to use in templates